The protection of our individual personalities defines who we are as people. – Marilia Wyatt

 Job seekers should not be hindered by their online course profiles.
 Imagine being denied your dream job in the prime of your career merely because the employer vehemently disagreed with a thought that you expressed in an online post as a sophomore.
 The only way to prevent this scenario is to allow all students, and graduates to entirely remove their data from platforms and third-party servers after the class concludes.

-The future models in data management for digital course requirements should reconcile the developing powers of modern day technology and innovation with respecting students desire for privacy in online courses.
-Protecting privacy is essential for the opportunities of personal development that students should receive in college courses.
+The future models in data management for digital course requirements should reconcile the developing powers of modern day technology and innovation with respecting students desire for privacy and cybersecurity protections in online courses.
+Protecting their ideas and thoughts are essential for the opportunities of personal development that students should receive in college courses.